shrezaaa/micro-frontend-shell/README.md

           - url: "http://host.docker.internal:5003"
 ```

-## Shell UI
-Each page only loads one iframe

 ## Known Limitations
 - Route synchronization between shell and micro apps is not implemented.
 - SEO and SSR are not fully supported in iframe-based setup.